 Despite this, there is one family type for whom the reduction in income is greater in the UK than in Ireland.
 For non-earner couples without children, the fall in income in Ireland is 4.6 per cent, while the corresponding figure for the UK is 6.5 per cent.
-For nonearning couples with children, the losses are slightly higher in Ireland (10.2 per cent compared to 9 per cent in the UK).
-This suggests that the UK's welfare cuts are expected to be sharper than those in Ireland, particularly as the average reduction in disposable income is much higher in Ireland (-9.6%) than in the UK (-3.6%).
+For non-earning couples with children, the losses are slightly higher in Ireland (10.2 per cent compared to 9 per cent in the UK).
+This suggests that the UK's welfare cuts are expected to be sharper than those in Ireland (-9.6%) than in the UK (-3.6%).
 For all other family types, the losses imposed by the UK's adjustment are substantially lower than those for Ireland.
 For example, a two-earner couple without children, both working full time, is expected to lose about 2 per cent in the UK, as against over 12 per cent in Ireland; if the couple had children, the gap is between a 5 per cent loss in the UK and a 13 per cent loss in Ireland.